A solution to the Cauchy dual subnormality problem for 2-isometries: Introduction

-\end{theorem} It is also of some interest to reveal the following intimate connection of the Cauchy dual subnormality problem to the theory of Toeplitz matrices. \begin{proposition} Let $T \in \B(\hh)$ be a $2$-isometry such that for all $h \in \hh$ and $k\in\{0,1,2, \ldots\}$, the Toeplitz matrix $[\inp{L_{j-i}h}{h}]_{i,j=0}^{k}$ is positive definite, where
+\end{theorem} \begin{theorem}[\mbox{\cite[Theorem~ 3.1]{Ag}}] An operator $S\in \B(\hh)$ is a subnormal contraction if and only if $B_m(S) \Ge 0$ for all $m= 1,2,3, \ldots$. \end{theorem} It is also of some interest to reveal the following intimate connection of the Cauchy dual subnormality problem to the theory of Toeplitz matrices. \begin{proposition} Let $T \in \B(\hh)$ be a $2$-isometry such that for all $h \in \hh$ and $k\in\{0,1,2, \ldots\}$, the Toeplitz matrix $[\inp{L_{j-i}h}{h}]_{i,j=0}^{k}$ is positive definite, where

 Then the Cauchy dual $T'$ of $T$ is subnormal. \end{proposition} \begin{proof} It follows from \eqref{tpr} that